aler9/sensor-hp203b/README.md

 C library for interacting with the HP203B barometer sensor.

 Features:
-* Works with the Raspberry Pi and probably with almost every single-board computer equipped with I2C
+* works with the Raspberry Pi and probably with almost every single-board computer equipped with I2C

 ## Usage